A balanced diet containing all six essential nutrients is critical for your dog’s health.

 This high fiber content in pineapple can cause digestive issues for your dog (i.e. constipation) if they consume too much.

-If your dog has diarrhoea shortly after consuming their tasty pineapple treat; it’s best to find an alternative fruit to reward them with.
+If your dog has diarrhea shortly after consuming their tasty pineapple treat; it’s best to find an alternative fruit to reward them with.

 Anytime you feed your dog a new type of food, it is always best to keep an eye on him.
 Make sure he chews the food and that his system is compatible with the new food.
 Don’t forget to make sure your dog has access to plenty of water each time they eat too; this aids in the digestion of certain nutrients (e.g. fiber).